 Interventions for Primary Caregivers of Children with Autism Spectrum Disorder: A cross-sectional study of current practices of stakeholders in South Africa

-Background: Primary caregivers of children with autism spectrum disorder (ASD) face many challenges potentially impacting their
+Background: Primary caregivers of children with autism spectrum disorder (ASD) face many challenges potentially impacting

-users who should receive interventions towards improved health, well-being and quality of life (QOL).
-The study aimed to describe the
+health care users who should receive interventions towards improved health, well-being and quality of life (QOL).
+The study

-content, structure and mechanism of delivery of interventions offered to primary caregivers of children with ASD, with specific reference
+aimed to describe the content, structure and mechanism of delivery of interventions offered to primary caregivers of children with ASD, with specific reference to QOL, in South Africa.

-Method: A cross-sectional survey design was used to establish the interventions provided to primary caregivers as reported by health
+Method: A cross-sectional survey design was used to establish the interventions provided to primary caregivers as reported by

+using descriptive statistics.
 Details of specific content of interventions were analysed according to identified intervention goals.
-Closed questions (binary and intensity

-scales) were analysed using frequencies and means and open-ended questions were thematically analysed with deductive reasoning
+Closed questions (binary and intensity scales) were analysed using frequencies and means and open-ended questions were thematically analysed with deductive reasoning using QOL domains as identified in relevant literature.

 Results: Demographics of respondents are presented.
 Content of intervention included goals towards, awareness about ASD,

 interventions beneficial for the child with ASD and interventions beneficial for the primary caregiver.
-The structure and mechanism of
+The structure and

-more commonly targeted in interventions.
+emotional wellbeing, were more commonly targeted in interventions.
 Physical and material wellbeing were targeted to a lesser extent.

-Conclusion: The QOL elements that are embedded in the described interventions described, highlight both strengths and limitations
+Conclusion: The QOL elements that are embedded in the described interventions described, highlight both strengths and

-within current practices.
-Additionally, it is noted that interventions appear to primarily cater for the needs of the child, with gaps in
+limitations within current practices.
+Additionally, it is noted that interventions appear to primarily cater for the needs of the

-catering directly for the needs of the primary caregiver.
-The mental health and wellbeing of the primary caregiver is essential for the child
+child, with gaps in catering directly for the needs of the primary caregiver.
+The mental health and wellbeing of the primary

-with ASD to develop and achieve their optimal potential.
-Therefore inclusion of the social, emotional and health needs of the primary
+caregive is essential for the child with ASD to develop and achieve their optimal potential.
+Therefore inclusion of the social, emotional and health needs of the primary caregiver need to be overt with specific outcomes towards improved QOL within interventions.

 Key words: primary care givers, quality of life, autism, spectrum disorders, interventions